MrLutik/KiraTools/testnet-5.md

 ```
 ![image](https://user-images.githubusercontent.com/70693118/136169441-442c8df9-e15a-4cc7-a894-7742847330b9.png)
 ## Managing access for user
-I suggest to proceed with key access to the user.
+I suggest proceeding with key access to the user.
 You need to generate key pairs.

 ### [LINUX like systems]
-On your workstation(not HOST/Server) create key pair.
+On your workstation(not HOST/Server) create a key pair.
 ```
 mkdir -p keys && cd keys && mkdir -p kira && cd kira ssh-keygen -t rsa
 #Let's name them kira_key to avoid ambiguity in future
 ```
-You should choose destination and passphrase to continue.
+You should choose a destination and a passphrase to continue.
-After keys were created you need to copy them to your host.
+After keys are created you need to copy them to your host.
-We need to make sure that proper directory exist.
+We need to make sure that a proper directory exists.
 On your HOST/Server execute following commands as root:
 ```
 mkdir -p /home/kira/.ssh/ && cd /home/kira/.ssh/ && touch authorized_keys